Asymptotic tensor rank is characterized by polynomials: Introduction

-By Strassen's duality \cite{strassen1988asymptotic}, \autoref{th:intro:asympspec} implies \autoref{th:intro-3}, and moreover has discreteness implications for asymptotic transformation rates between tensors.
-The proof of \autoref{th:intro:asympspec} is more involved and in particular requires a more technical ``growth'' argument, which we think may be of independent interest, for which we prove new lower bounds on a type of tensor-to-matrix restrictions.
-These are a generalization of the max-rank lower bounds in~\cite{briet_et_al:LIPIcs.ITCS.2024.20} and in quantum information correspond to $k$-partite to bipartite entanglement transformations (under stochastic local operations and classical communication, SLOCC).
+In fact, by Strassen's duality \cite{strassen1988asymptotic}, \cref{th:intro:asympspec} implies \cref{th:intro-3}, and moreover has discreteness implications for asymptotic transformation rates between tensors.
+The proof of \cref{th:intro:asympspec} is more involved than \cref{th:intro-3}.
+It relies not only on the Zariski-closedness of sublevel sets, but also on a more technical ``growth'' argument (which may be of independent interest) in order to obtain well-orderedness across all tensor formats; the same growth argument also yields the Euclidean closedness over~$\CC$.

+This growth argument involves new lower bounds on a type of tensor-to-matrix restrictions.
+In quantum information these correspond to $k$-partite to bipartite entanglement transformations (under stochastic local operations and classical communication, SLOCC).